linaro-its/sd-webhook-framework/WSGI.md

 ## Notes

-The expectation is that this is all running on the same server as Service Desk and therefore Service Desk/Jira can use `http://localhost:8000`.
-If that isn't the case, there will be a need to use a web server like Apache or nginx to proxy to the container.
+* The expectation is that this is all running on the same server as Service Desk and therefore Service Desk/Jira can use `http://localhost:8000`.
+If that isn't the case, there will be a need to use a web server like Apache or nginx to proxy to the container since it is likely that SSL would be required to encrypt communications between Service Desk and the framework.

-If any of the handlers need to send email (rather than post comments to the issue), there is shared code to simplify this but some additional work is required:
+* If any of the handlers need to send email (rather than post comments to the issue), there is shared code to simplify this but some additional work is required:

   1. If you want to use the MTA on the host system, configure it to listen to all interfaces or add the Docker interface to the list of listened interfaces.

   2. Otherwise, run a second container which provides the MTA function and edit `docker-compose.yml` so that it starts both containers and puts them into the same network.

+* To rebuilt the container, use `sudo docker-compose up --rebuild sd-webhook`